 Most of the books of the Minor Prophets were written before the exile of the people of Judah to Babylon, but the final three—Haggai, Zechariah, and Malachi—come from the years after their return to the land.
-Richard Ritenbaugh summarizes the final two books, showing how they create a bridge to the New Testament and the coming of the Son of Man.
+Richard Ritenbaugh summarizes the fi. . .

 Within the pages of the Bible, relatively few dates are mentioned.
 Because of this, and because God works in similar patterns and many of the prophecies have a dual fulfillment, when prophetic dates are mentioned, they take on a special significance. ...

 Martin Collins, acknowledging that people universally are curious about the future, asserts that prophecy is difficult and perplexing.
 Regardless of when Christ will return, we must be ready.
 False teachers, apostasy, and wars, as well as rumors of wars, w. . .

 John Ritenbaugh warns that those who have made a covenant with God can be seduced or corrupted unless they make a concerted effort to know God.
 Knowing God means to realize that God has the right and the power to do with any one of us as He pleases.
 John t. . .

 In the third part of this series, John Ritenbaugh uses the Beast power of Revelation 13 to compare with God's sovereignty.
 Who will we yield to in the coming years?

 John Ritenbaugh continues to examine the shepherd and door analogies occurring in John 10, depicting the close relationship of Jesus with His flock as the security and stability provided by His protection, as opposed to the approach of the hireling.
 Christ. . .